karatelabs/karate/karate-netty/README.md

 java -jar karate-netty-<version>-all.jar -m my-mock.feature -p 8443 -c my-cert.crt -k my-key.key
 ```

-### Test
+### Run Test
-Convenient to run a standard [Karate](https://github.com/intuit/karate) test on the command-line without messing around with Java or the IDE !
+Convenient to run a standard [Karate](https://github.com/intuit/karate) test on the command-line without needing to mess around with Java or the IDE !
 Great for demos or exploratory testing.

 > Note that if you are depending on external Java libraries or custom code to be compiled, this won't work.

 ```
 java -jar karate-netty-<version>-all.jar -t my-test.feature
 ```